-Ms Greville was previously Director of the NSW State Office of the Department of Foreign Affairs and Trade.
-During that period, she was seconded as Chief of Staff to the Trade Minister for several months.
+Ms Greville was previously Director of the New South Wales state office of the Department of Foreign Affairs and Trade.
+During that period, she was seconded to the Trade Minister as chief of staff for several months.

-She has significant experience in supporting, dealing and negotiating with a range of governments, international markets and industries.
-This included a position as Australia’s Chief Negotiator on the Australia-Chile Free Trade Agreement (FTA) while concurrently Assistant Secretary, Market Development, Business Liaison and Regional Trade Policy Branch and Deputy Chief Negotiator on FTA negotiations with the Gulf States.
-Previously, Ms Greville had also been Lead Agriculture Negotiator for the China Free Trade Agreement and Assistant Secretary in the FTA unit.
+Ms Greville also has significant experience in supporting and negotiating with a range of governments, international markets and industries.
+This includes a position as Australia’s Chief Negotiator on the Australia-Chile Free Trade Agreement (FTA) while concurrently Assistant Secretary, Market Development, Business Liaison and Regional Trade Policy Branch and Deputy Chief Negotiator on FTA negotiations with the Gulf States.
+Prior to this, Ms Greville was Lead Agriculture Negotiator for the China FTA and Assistant Secretary in the FTA unit.

-Ms Greville has also served as a Senior Executive Service Officer in the (then) Department of Employment, Education and Training and the Department of Agriculture, Fisheries and Forestry.
+Ms Greville also served as a senior executive service officer in the (then) Department of Employment, Education and Training and the Department of Agriculture, Fisheries and Forestry.

 Ms Greville holds a Bachelor of Arts from the University of Queensland and a Graduate Diploma in Public Law from the Australian National University.
 She speaks Spanish.